openlit/dokumetry-node/README.md

 import DokuMetry from 'dokumetry';

 const cohere = new CohereClient({
-    apiKey: "YOUR_API_KEY",
+    apiKey: "YOUR_COHERE_API_KEY",
 });

-// Pass the above `cohere` object along with your DOKU URL and API key and this will make sure that all Cohere calls are automatically tracked.
+// Pass the above `cohere` object along with your Doku Ingester URL and API key and this will make sure that all Cohere calls are automatically tracked.
-DokuMetry.init({llm: cohere, dokuUrl: "YOUR_DOKU_URL", apiKey: "YOUR_DOKU_TOKEN"})
+DokuMetry.init({llm: cohere, dokuUrl: "YOUR_DOKU_INGESTER_URL", apiKey: "YOUR_DOKU_TOKEN"})

 (async () => {
     const prediction = await cohere.generate({
-        prompt: "hello",
+        prompt: "What is LLM Observability and Monitoring?",
-        maxTokens: 10,
+        maxTokens: 100,
     });

     console.log("Received prediction", prediction);